raspberrypilearning/physical-computing-guide/pull_up_down.md

-# Pull Up & Pull Down Resistors
+# Pull Up and Pull Down Resistors

 When a GPIO pin is in input mode and not connected to 3.3 volts or ground, the pin is said to be **floating**, meaning that it has no fixed voltage level.
 That's no good for what you want, as the pin will randomly float between `HIGH` and `LOW`.
 You need to categorically know the state of the pin.
 So you need to fix the voltage level to `HIGH` or `LOW`, and then make it change **only** when (in the case of this guide) a button is pressed or a pair of wires are manually connected.